argoproj-labs/argocd-operator/docs/reference/argocd.md

 ExecTimeout | 180 | Execution timeout in seconds for rendering tools (e.g. Helm, Kustomize) Env | [Empty] | Environment to set for the repository server workloads Replicas | [Empty] | The number of replicas for the ArgoCD Repo Server.
 Must be greater than or equal to 0.
-Volumes | [Empty] | Add addition volumes to the repo server deployment.
+Volumes | [Empty] | Configure addition volumes to the repo server deployment.
+This field is optional.
-VolumeMounts | [Empty] | Add addition volume mounts to the repo server deployment.
+VolumeMounts | [Empty] | Configure addition volume mounts to the repo server deployment.
+This field is optional.
-InitContainers | [Empty] | List of initialization containers for the repo server deployment.
+InitContainers | [Empty] | List of init containers for the repo server deployment.
+This field is optional.
 SidecarContainers | [Empty] | List of sidecar containers for the repo server deployment.
+This field is optional.
 Enabled | true | Flag to enable repo server during ArgoCD installation.
 Remote | [Empty] | Specifies the remote URL of the repo server container.
 By default, it points to a local instance managed by the operator.
 This field is optional.